For reporters · Live data from Texas county appraisal rolls · refreshes hourly

-$60M+ in projected Florida property tax overpayments — 2026 analysis
+$1.5B+ in projected Texas property tax overpayments (2026 analysis)

-Full data: appealmytax.dev/florida/leaderboard
+Full data: appealmytax.dev/texas/leaderboard

-Key numbers (use freely with attribution)
+Key numbers (use freely with attribution · live)

 57%